vic-ma/howtodismantle.github.io/_posts/2024-03-07-Taming-the-wild-JSon-How-to-use-JPath-in-Peakboard-scripts.md

 A common way to extract the desired data from the JSON string is to use a JPath expression, rather than using basic string operations.
 A JPath is a string that describes how to find the desired data within the JSON string.

 It's a lot simpler than it sounds.
 This article will show you how to use JPath through examples.
-The logic how it works will be pretty clear then.
-The JSON string we're referring to in our examples is shown below.
-It represents a simple purchase order with a order header and two order items.
-The order items are arranged in a so called array.
+The logic behind how it works will be pretty clear in the end.

+The JSON string we will use in our examples is shown below.
+It represents a simple purchase order with an order header and two order items.
+The order items are arranged in an array.

 {% highlight json %}
 {